tldr-pages/tldr/pages/linux/sslstrip.md

 `sslstrip --ssl --listen={{target_port}}`

-- Log all SSL and HTTP traffic to and from server:
+- Log all SSL and HTTP traffic to and from the server:

 `sslstrip --listen={{target_port}} --all`

-- Specify output filename:
+- Specify the file path to store the logs:

 `sslstrip --listen={{target_port}} --write={{path/to/file}}`